corymickelson/NoPoDoFo/documentation/bestpractices.md

 that the return value has been resolved, if the value has not been resolved a [Ref](./ref.md) will be returned.
 The caller then can take this ref and pass it to [document.getObject](./document.md#getobject) to get the actual object value.
 Examples of this can be seen in unit tests Image, and FileAttachment.

+## Where NoPoDoFo breaks from Javascript

+NoPoDoFo is a C++ library, and as such it is responsible for the management of it's own memory.
+NoPoDoFo follows the Aggregation pattern, this pattern if you are unfamiliar states that an object ...
+The effect that this pattern has on NoPoDoFo is that a child class of a Document/StreamDocument, ex a Page, is bound to the lifetime of the parent, the child is not responsible for it's resource allocation(s) or destruction, when the parent goes out of scope(allowing the instance to be gc'd) the child will be destroyed along with the parent, trying to access the instance of Page after the Document has gone out of scope(and been collected) will result in an Error.